dfsp-spirit/spirit-quake-maps-gpl/README.md

 Then extract the pak/pk3 file into your mapping work space (usually in the Quake game directory) **preserving** the paths in the zip.
 This ensures that all assets get extracted and are placed where the maps expects them.

 When you now open the map in your level editor of choice, all the textures and other assets should show up.
 After making your changes, you need to recompile that map to a bsp file.
 Your editor should allow you to do this.
 For some maps, I have documented the compilation settings I used in the README file for the map.
-If I didn't, you'll have to figure something out yourself (this also depends on the bsp tool you use, so you will most likely have to do this anyway to get good results).
+If I didn't, you'll have to figure something out yourself (the settings also depend on the bsp tool you use, so you will most likely have to do this anyway to get good results).

 **Important:** Please rename the bsp file and the zip file to a new name before distributing modified versions of the map!
 The GPL also requires you to do this: you are not allowed to make changes to the map and pretend this new version was made by me!